-- a) Investments in non-SLR securities should be limited to 10% of a bank's total deposits as on March 31 of the previous year. - b) Investments in unlisted securities should not exceed 10% of the total non-SLR investments at any time.
-Where banks have already exceeded the said limit, no incremental investment in such securities will be permitted. - c) All investments as above will be subject to the prescribed prudential individual/ group exposure limits. - All fresh investments under Non-SLR category should be classified under Held for Trading (HFT) / Available for Sale (AFS) categories only and marked to market
+- (a) Investments in non-SLR securities should be limited to 10% of a bank's total deposits as on March 31 of the previous year. - (b) Investments in unlisted securities should not exceed 10% of the total non-SLR investments at any time.
+Where banks have already exceeded the said limit, no incremental investment in such securities will be permitted.
+Investment in Non-SLR debt securities (both primary and secondary market) by UCBs where the security is proposed to be listed in the Exchange(s) may be considered as investment in listed security at the time of making investment.
+However, if such security is not listed within the period specified, the same will be reckoned for the 10% limit specified for unlisted Non-SLR securities.
+In case such investments included under unlisted Non-SLR securities lead to breach of 10% limit, UCB would not be allowed to make fresh investments in Non-SLR securities till its investment in unlisted securties is brought within the limit of 10%. - (c) All investments as above will be subject to the prescribed prudential individual/ group exposure limits. - (d) All fresh investments under Non-SLR category should be classified under Held for Trading (HFT) / Available for Sale (AFS) categories only and marked to market.
+However, investment by UCBs in the long term bonds issued by companies engaged in executing infrastructure projects and having a minimum residual maturity of seven years may be classified under HTM category.